AgnostiqHQ/covalent/CONTRIBUTING.md

 covalent start -d
 ```

-Finally, run the tests to verify your installation (Check the [writing tests](#writing-tests) section for more details on installing test specific packages):
+Check the [writing tests](#writing-tests) section for more details on installing test specific packages.
+Finally, run the tests to verify your installation:
 ```shell
 pytest -v
 ```

 Getting started with feature development
 ========================================

+Note that for complex issues, planning out the implementation details (on the issues page) is a very important step before writing any code in the feature branch.
+The feature development steps are listed below.

 ### Create and checkout the feature branch

+Once an issue has been assigned to you, create a feature branch to implement the proposed changes.
 When beginning implementation on an issue, first create a branch off of develop:

 ```bash
 git branch branch_name develop